vettom/Aws-Boto3/Readme.md

   -d DESTINATION, --destination DESTINATION
                         Destination CNAME or IP
   -z ZONEID, --zoneid ZONEID
-                        Zone ID, defaults to adobecqms ID --destzoneid DESTZONEID
+                        Zone ID, defaults to vettomcqms ID --destzoneid DESTZONEID
                         Destination Zone ID for ELB only or if different zoneid
   --health_check {True,False}
                         Evaluate health check, Default=False

-Script to manage DNS record in adobecqms.net by default or provide -z zoneid to create in another zone.
+Script to manage DNS record in vettomcqms.net by default or provide -z zoneid to create in another zone.
 ```